cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 # What is IBC?

-The **[(Inter-Blockchain Communication (IBC)](https://ibcprotocol.org/) Protocol** is _a protocol to handle authentication and transport of data between two blockchains_.
+The **[Inter-Blockchain Communication (IBC) Protocol](https://ibcprotocol.org/)** is _a protocol to handle authentication and transport of data between two blockchains_.
 IBC **requires a minimal set of functions**, specified in the [Interchain Standards (ICS)](https://github.com/cosmos/ibc/tree/master/spec/ics-001-ics-standard).
 Notice that those specifications do not limit the network topology or consensus algorithm, so IBC can be used with a wide range of blockchains or state machines.
 The IBC protocol provides a permissionless way for relaying data packets between blockchains, unlike most trusted bridging technologies.
 The security of IBC reduces to the security of the participating chains.

 IBC solves a widespread problem: cross-chain communication.
 This problem exists on public blockchains when exchanges wish to perform swaps.
-The problem arises early on in the case of application-specific blockchains where every asset is likely to emerge from its own purpose-built chain.
-Cross-chain communication is also a challenge in the world of private blockchains in cases where communication with a public chain or other private chains is desirable.
-There are already [IBC implementations for private blockchains such as Hyperledger Fabric and Corda](https://www.hyperledger.org/blog/2021/06/09/meet-yui-one-the-new-hyperledger-labs-projects-taking-on-cross-chain-and-off-chain-operations).
+The problem arises early in the case of application-specific blockchains, where every asset is likely to emerge from its own purpose-built chain.
+Cross-chain communication is also a challenge in the world of private blockchains, in cases where communication with a public chain or other private chains is desirable.
+There are already IBC implementations for private blockchains [such as Hyperledger Fabric and Corda](https://www.hyperledger.org/blog/2021/06/09/meet-yui-one-the-new-hyperledger-labs-projects-taking-on-cross-chain-and-off-chain-operations).

-Cross-chain communication between application specific blockchains in Cosmos creates the potential for high horizontal scaleability with transaction finality.
-These design features combined provide convincing solutions to well-known problems that plague other platforms such as: transaction costs, network capacity, and transaction confirmation finality.
+Cross-chain communication between application-specific blockchains in Cosmos creates the potential for high horizontal scaleability with transaction finality.
+These design features combined provide convincing solutions to well-known problems that plague other platforms, such as transaction costs, network capacity, and transaction confirmation finality.

 ## Internet of blockchains

 IBC is essential for application-specific blockchains like the ones in the Cosmos network.
 It offers a standard communication channel for applications on two different chains that need to communicate with each other.

 Most Cosmos applications execute on their own purpose-built blockchain running their own validator set (at least before the introduction of [Interchain Security](https://blog.cosmos.network/interchain-security-is-coming-to-the-cosmos-hub-f144c45fb035)).
 These are the application-specific blockchains built with the Cosmos SDK.
-Applications on one chain may need to communicate with applications on another blockchain.
-For example, an application could accept tokens from another blockchain as a form of payment.
+Applications on one chain may need to communicate with applications on another blockchain, for example an application could accept tokens from another blockchain as a form of payment.
 Interoperability at this level calls for a method of exchanging data about the state or the transactions on another blockchain.
 While such bridges between blockchains can be built and do exist, they are generally constructed ad-hoc.
 IBC provides chains with a common protocol and framework for implementing standardized inter-blockchain communication.
 For chains built with the Cosmos SDK, this comes out of the box, but the IBC protocol is not limited to chains built with the Cosmos stack.

 <HighlightBox type="info">